libretiny-eu/libretiny/docs/flashing/tools/ltchiptool.md

 If you want to flash custom firmware, or restore stock firmware from a previously dumped file, follow the steps below.

 !!! info
-	LibreTuya generates multiple firmware files in the build directory. **You usually want to flash the `.uf2` file**, but since ltchiptool can detect file types, you can choose a different firmware file and it'll tell you if that works.
+	LibreTiny generates multiple firmware files in the build directory. **You usually want to flash the `.uf2` file**, but since ltchiptool can detect file types, you can choose a different firmware file and it'll tell you if that works.

 1. Choose `Write flash`.
 Click `Browse` and select a valid firmware file.
 The file type and chip type will be auto-detected, along with correct flash offset and length.
 No need to worry about overwriting the bootloader anymore!
 2. Connect the chip to your PC, according to the [chip connection guides](../chip-connection/SUMMARY.md).
 Select the COM port that your UART adapter is using.